vvatter/llm-pdf-remediation/DEVELOG.md

 - the release pipeline published the declared accessible output.

-The remaining acceptance tests are Acrobat-specific: the full masthead phrase should read before the newsletter descriptor, the date range should contain the spoken word `to`, MCID 8 should be clickable and read before MCID 9, and each figure description should be announced once.
+The remaining acceptance tests are Acrobat-specific: the full masthead phrase should read before the publication descriptor, the date range should contain the spoken word `to`, MCID 8 should be clickable and read before MCID 9, and each figure description should be announced once.